 To prepare DB2 program you need to know about bind, host variables, Plan and package.
 You can embed DB2 SQL and database connections in COBOL or PL/I modules.
 Explained all the details here.

-- A. DB2 Program Preparation– Prepare your COBOL program by giving Table layout in the form of copy book.
+- DB2 Program Preparation– Prepare your COBOL program by giving Table layout in the form of copy book.

-- D. The Bind Function – Before your DB2 application run, you must use BIND command to bind the DBRM to a package.
+- Bind Function – Before your DB2 application run, you must use BIND command to bind the DBRM to a package.
 For example, you might decide to put certain SQL statements together in the same program in order to precompile them into the same DBRM and then bind them into a single package.

-- F. A Typical Bind Statement – Package – A package can contain multiple DBRMs
+- Package – A package can contain multiple DBRMs

-- J. The DSN Command – The DSN session which runs under TSO in mainframe.
+- The DSN Command – The DSN session which runs under TSO in mainframe.
 All of the DSN subcommands, except SPUFI, run under DSN in either the foreground or background, and all, except END, also run under DB2 Interactive (DB2I).
 SPUFI runs only in the foreground under ISPF.

-- K. The Run Subcommand -The DSN subcommand RUN executes an application program, which can contain SQL statements.
+- The Run Subcommand -The DSN subcommand RUN executes an application program, which can contain SQL statements.